 Remember that this question is directly assessing you against the requirement that you have ‘a keen interest in the construction industry, meaning you’ll be up to speed with the latest developments and newest techniques’.
 So, you’ll definitely want to do some research.

 Your own course notes are a great place to start.
 The 2018 finalist Lauren Wade wrote about stainless steel in structural applications – a topic she was writing a dissertation on.
 You could also look at Laing O’Rourke’s contributions to thinking on sustainability.
-Investigate the company’s Engineering Excellence Group, its work on digital engineering and its work on off-site construction.
+Investigate the company’s Engineering Excellence Group and its work on digital engineering and off-site construction.
 Read about the work behind some of its flagship projects.
 Take a look, too, at key initiatives followed at competitors, such as Skanska.
 And finally, read the trade press (such as Construction News and Building) for news stories on research and development that is ongoing – this may well hint at the trends for future innovation.

 But whether your favourite project is a tiny eco-build in Scotland created to a tight budget or an enormous skyscraper in Dubai constructed using the most innovative techniques, the most important part of your answer will be explaining why it is your favourite project.
 What does that project mean to you and why does it inspire you to want a career in construction?
 Why does the project you’ve picked stand out from the crowd?
 Is it something about the difference that it makes for the end user or about how it was designed or constructed?
 Write about technical aspects of its design and/or construction, as well as its personal impact on you.